mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Remove

-A Remove proposal requests that the client at a specified index in the tree be removed from the group.
+A Remove proposal requests that the member with KeyPackageID `removed` be removed from the group.

 ~~~~~
 struct {
-    uint32 removed;
+    KeyPackageID removed;
 } Remove;
 ~~~~~

 A member of the group applies a Remove message by taking the following steps:

-* Verify that the node index `removed` corresponds to a leaf node (i.e., that it is divisible by two) and the leaf at that node is populated.
+* Identify a leaf node containing a key package matching `removed`.
+This lookup MUST be done on the tree before any non-Remove proposals have been applied (the "old" tree in the terminology of {{commit}}), since proposals such as Update can change the KeyPackage stored at a leaf.
+  Let `removed_index` be the node index of this leaf node.

-* Replace the leaf node at position `removed` with a blank node
+* Replace the leaf node at `removed_index` with a blank node

-* Blank the intermediate nodes along the path from the removed leaf to the root
+* Blank the intermediate nodes along the path from `removed_index` to the root

 * Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node